 It was there all along

-I asked myself all of it repeatedly but this pull toward now was not going away.
-It wasn’t dramatic but it was consistent enough that I paved the path myself, interviewed surgeons I’d googled to find the best (which to me is the one who listens and gives me agency and empowerment in my process).
-In the middle of some of the busiest and hardest times of my professional career.
-And while I had envisioned this happening when Sebi was a bit older and self-sufficient, this didn’t feel like something I could neatly schedule or delay.
+It wasn’t dramatic but it was consistent enough that I began to pave the path myself, interviewed surgeons I’d googled to find the best (which to me is the one who listens and gives me agency and empowerment in my process).
+All of this in the middle of some of the busiest and hardest times of my professional career.

-Do it now made me stop trying to make it make perfect sense.
-So I listened, as I’ve been doing more than ever in my life before.
+“Do it now.” - a mantra at this point - made me stop trying to make perfect sense of it.
+So I listened, as I’ve been doing, more than ever in my life.
 I spent the last few months ritualizing the lead in and paving the path for creating the same on the recovery side.

 It went well despite “minor complications,” which, depending on who you ask, were a little more eventful than that, but overall, a success.
 The breathwork, mantras, meditation paid off.

-And then I got the call.
+A few days ago, I got the call.

 At the time, I understood it intellectually.

-On this side, I fully get it.
+On this side, I understand it fully.

 I keep thinking about how much we want certainty before we act.